jsr-core/match/README.md

 This library can perform structured binding and validation simultaneously, while preserving compile-time type information, It is a library that enables true pattern matching and brings EcmaScript's structured binding to perfection.

+Again, this is not just for TypeScript, it is also useful in JavaScript.

 ## Usage

 This library is published in JSR and can be used in Deno with `jsr:@core/match`.